 Next, Zeke has to lay on his right side for 40 days.
 In esoterics, the number 40 means a complete but indefinite period of time that pertains to the evolution of the soul.

-In astrotheology (Theology founded on observation or knowledge of the celestial bodies), the number “40” symbolically and allegorically relates to the interval of the Sun in between the Equinoxes, and the Sun’s tangible effect upon the climate of our planet during that time frame.
+“the number “40” symbolically and allegorically relates to the interval of the Sun in between the Equinoxes, and the Sun’s tangible effect upon the climate of our planet during that time frame.
 The Biblical writers may use weeks, hours, years or days, depending on the context of the fable to make it work out, but in there it is.
 This interval is always associated with some kind of struggle, deprivation, trial or test.
 The reason for the struggle is because of the difficulty the Sun has in vanquishing the cold of the winter.
 After six months of being below the equator, the Sun is now in position, when it reaches the Vernal Equinox on March 21st, to restore warmth and moisture to the northern regions.
 But the victory of the warmth over the cold is not immediate.
 But rather a tug of war, back and forth, between the forces of light (warmth, salvation, reward and blessings) and darkness (cold, tempting devil, Satan).
 But after forty days (May Day) you can rest assured that the frost won’t ruin your crops.
 The Sun is now victorious and free from the tempting, tugging devil of winter.
-It’s all about the delay of the effect of the Sun once a new Equinox or Solstice has been crossed.
+It’s all about the delay of the effect of the Sun once a new Equinox or Solstice has been crossed.”

 Credit: Malik Jabbar, author of “The Astrological Foundation of the Christ Myth”